NHL Betting Guide – Odds, Picks & Tips

 Bet on the NHL in Virginia

-The Virginia sports betting market is unique in that betting is available exclusively via online sportsbooks and sportsbook apps.
-You don’t need to be a VA resident to sign up and play with one of the operators, but you do need to be located within state lines to place bets.
+The Virginia sports betting market is primarily available via online sportsbooks and sportsbook apps.
+You don’t need to be a Virginia resident to sign up and play with one of the operators, but you do need to be located within state lines to place bets.

-Users must also be 21 years of age or older when signing up.
+Users must also be 21 or older when signing up.
 Sportsbooks will verify your information during sign up.
 The registration process is quick and simple.
 You’ll have to provide information such as your address and the last four digits of your Social Security number.

 To verify your location for placing bets, sites and apps use what is known as geolocation tracking.
 If you are betting on a sportsbook app, your phone’s location services must be turned on in tandem with the app.
 If you are betting on your computer, you may have to install a browser extension to fully geolocate.